 Businesses engaged in the sale, manufacture, distribution and warehousing of alcoholic beverages in the state of Texas may be subject to various bond requirements.
-The surety bonds are governed by the Texas Alcoholic Beverage Commission (TABC) and include; Fee Interest Bonds for Contract/Alternating Resident and Non-Resident Brewers and Manufacturers, Conduct Bonds, Liquor Tax Bonds, Tax Bonds, and Performance Bonds.
+The surety bonds are governed by the Texas Alcoholic Beverage Commission (TABC) and include; Conduct Bonds, Performance Bonds, and Fee Interest Bonds for Contract/Alternating Resident and Non-Resident Brewers and Manufacturers.
 In addition to TABC Bonds, certain permittees may also need to furnish Mixed Beverage Bonds to the Texas Comptroller.

 How Much Does an Alcohol Beverage Bonds Cost in Texas?